-The DV Lottery has been fully automated, and would-be immigrants from eligible countries may only apply online.
-You will not be mailed a letter or emailed a notice alerting you that you "won" or that your entry was not accepted.
-The only way to find out whether you were successful is to use the electronic Entrant Status Check at http://www.dvlottery.state.gov/ESC/.
+The DV Lottery has been fully automated, such that would-be immigrants from eligible countries may register only online.
+After the drawing is held, the U.S. government will not mail you a letter, nor email you any notice, alerting you either that you "won" or that your entry was not accepted.
+The only way to find out whether you were lucky is to use the electronic Entrant Status Check at www.dvlottery.state.gov/ESC.

-Enter your confirmation number (which is a 16-digit number beginning with the year of the DV Lottery that you applied for, such as 2014 or 2015), your last name, year of birth, and authenticate by typing the characters shown in the box.
+Enter your confirmation number (a 16-digit number beginning with the year of the DV Lottery that you applied for, such as 2022 or 2023), your last name, and year of birth.
+Authenticate by typing the characters shown in the box.

-Those who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if you live abroad) or how to adjust your status (if you are currently in the U.S. on a valid nonimmigrant visa).
+People who are selected in the lottery will receive the good news and information on how to apply for an immigrant visa (if living abroad) or how to adjust your status (if currently in the U.S. and eligible to adjust).
 You will need to prove that you meet the work or educational requirements and are otherwise admissible to the United States.
-You may want to seek the assistance of an experienced immigration attorney with applying for your immigrant visa.
+You might want to seek the assistance of an experienced immigration attorney with applying for your immigrant visa or green card.

 Entrant Status Check is the only way to find out whether you are selected for the DV Lottery.
 The U.S. government does not send you any notifications.

 Many unscrupulous individuals have promised DV applicants that they can get moved to the front of the line, get more entries, or obtain similar preferential treatment if they pay a fee.
 Other fraudsters have sent emails posing as the U.S. government, supposedly notifying recipients that they have won the DV lottery and advising them how to pay a fee for an immigrant visa.

 These are all scams used to get your personal information and profit off your hopes for a chance to live and work in the United States.

 Need a lawyer?
 Start here.